syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 #### Add exception appointment to recurrence pattern
 You can change any occurrence appointment which is exception from the recurrence pattern appointment by using the [RecurrenceIdMapping](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointmentMapping~RecurrenceIdMapping.html) property of `ScheduleAppointmentMapping` class which is used to map the custom exception appointment with schedule recurrence series appointment and [ExceptionOccurrenceActualDateMapping](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointmentMapping~ExceptionOccurrenceActualDateMapping.html) property of `ScheduleAppointmentMapping` class which is used to mention the actual series occurrence date of exception appointment of schedule recurrence appointment.
-For adding custom exception appointment to the recurrence series, add the `ActualDate` and `RecurrenceID` properties to custom class `Meeting`.
+For adding custom exception appointment to the recurrence series, add the `ActualDate` and `RecurrenceID` properties to custom class [Meeting](#mapping).

 {% tabs %}
 {% highlight c# %}